WorldPop Global Demographic Data

 Start: Jan 2023

-Project activities are designed to complement, integrate with, and support our work in GRID3, where more in-depth government-driven country-focused demographic modelling, stakeholder engagement and capacity strengthening are undertaken, typically relying and building upon the architecture developed and datasets produced in our global mapping work.
+Project activities were designed to complement, integrate with, and support our work in GRID3, where more in-depth government-driven country-focused demographic modelling, stakeholder engagement and capacity strengthening are undertaken, typically relying and building upon the architecture developed and datasets produced in our global mapping work.

 Project outputs include: